 Salary & Job Growth

-One of the biggest features about the healthcare administration and management fields is the growing demand for these jobs, as well as the relatively lucrative pay.
-Trying to determine the salary and job outlook for healthcare administration and management isn’t the easiest task, as the U.S. Bureau of Labor Statistics combines the two professions with respect to compensation data.
+The healthcare administration and management is growing, both in terms of open roles and salary increases.
+Trying to determine the salary and job outlook for healthcare administration and management isn’t the easiest task, as the U.S. Bureau of Labor Statistics combines the two professions with respect to compensation data, but the data does present one clear conclusion: those who work in either field can expect higher-than-average salaries and job security.
 So let’s take a look at the general pay expected, as well as factors that might affect it.

 HCM or HCA?
 Questions to Ask Yourself